mawillers/multiindex/README.md

 ### Prerequisites

-This software requires Java 8.
+This software requires Java 8 and Guava.

 ### Installing